facebook/prophet/docs/_docs/trend_changepoints.md

 The number of potential changepoints can be set using the argument `n_changepoints`, but this is better tuned by adjusting the regularization.

 ### Adjusting trend flexibility
-If the trend changes are being overfit (too much flexibility) or underfit (not enough flexiblity), you can adjust the strength of the sparse prior using the input argument `changepoint_prior_scale`.
+If the trend changes are being overfit (too much flexibility) or underfit (not enough flexibility), you can adjust the strength of the sparse prior using the input argument `changepoint_prior_scale`.
 By default, this parameter is set to 0.05.
-Increasing it will make the trend *more* flexibile:
+Increasing it will make the trend *more* flexible:

 ```R
 # R